 Interested in visiting?
 Book your trip now with the NGAUS D-Day Battlefield Tour, benefiting the National Guard Educational Foundation.
 Final payment is due by August 22nd.
 Read more here.

-The three flags that fly in front of the monument have been generously donated in perpetuity by Annin Flagmakers of Roseland, N.J.
+The three flags that fly in front of the Monument have been generously donated in perpetuity by Annin Flagmakers of Roseland, N.J.
+Because of high winds from the channel, the flags are changed both seasonally and approximately every sixty days.
+Special thanks go to Annin Flagmakers VP Bob Caggiano and to the citizens of Vierville-sur-Mer, FR.